rbourgeois33/rocprof_tests/README.md

 ### analyze mode

-You can then look at several section of the profile directly in the terminal, e.g. the memory workload analysis:
+You can then look at several sections of the profile directly in the terminal, e.g. the memory workload analysis:

 ```bash
 rocprof-compute analyze -p workloads/vcopy/MI210/ -b 3